Will You Soon Have To Pay Sales Tax On Every Online Purchase?

 Small businesses "getting crushed"

 On one side of the case argued Tuesday are the states, almost all of them with sales taxes.
-And on the other side are online companies. in this case, retailers Wayfair, Overstock and Newegg.
+And on the other side are online companies, in this case, retailers Wayfair, Overstock and Newegg.
 They point out that they, like many other successful online companies, are already paying state sales taxes in an increasing number of states, often because they now have warehouses or stores in many places.

 "This issue of collection of sales taxes is really a self-correcting problem," their lawyer George Isaacson said.